Dangerous Health Habits: The Top 5

-Even though we don't consider it one of the most dangerous health habits, not controlling your stress can cause recurring health problems.
-These include headaches, anxiety, and even depression if you don't fight it.
+Even though we don't consider it one of the most dangerous health habits, excessive stress can cause recurring health problems.
+These include headaches, anxiety and even depression.

-In and of themselves, habits depend on the environment where they’re developed in life.
-Our practices gradually change depending on our culture, beliefs, work, and other personal and social factors.
+Habits depend on the environment where they’re developed in life.
+Our practices gradually change depending on our culture, beliefs, work, as well as other personal and social factors.

 A very clear example is one we see presently: technology.

 Starting as infants, we are immersed in technology.
 This does promote some development on a mental level.
-However, it also contributes to being sedentary and other practices that aren’t very healthy for your health.
+However, it also contributes to being sedentary and other practices that aren’t healthy at all.

 We should note that a “technological infancy” dominates today since it’s much easier to find these devices.

-Like we mentioned at the beginning, a habit is an action that is regularly practiced in a routine and whose repetition makes it become habitual.
+A habit is an action that is regularly practiced and whose repetition makes it become usual.

-However, doing it on a constant basis doesn’t mean that it’s a good thing.
+However, doing it on a constant basis doesn’t necessarily mean that it’s a good thing.

-Let’s take a look at some of the most dangerous health habits that we should try to improve and avoid.
+Let’s take a look at some of the most dangerous health habits that we should try to avoid.

-Despite being considered one of the main causes of death for people who suffer from this, many people don’t see being sedentary as something bad.
+Despite being considered one of the main causes of death for inactive people, many don’t think being sedentary is among the most dangerous health habits.

 Most people usually confuse extreme quiet with rest.
 This is a common and dangerous mistake.

-- It’s clear that your body needs to recuperate energy.
+- It’s clear that your body needs to recover energy.
 However, spending too much time in bed or on the couch isn’t a good idea.

-- The habit of being sedentary directly influences diseases that are associated with your musculoskeletal system.
-These include osteoporosis, arthritis, and arthrosis.
+- The habit of being sedentary directly contributes to diseases that are associated with your musculoskeletal system.
+These include osteoporosis, arthritis and arthrosis.

-- Also, it’s dangerous for your cardiovascular system.
+- Besides, being sedentary is dangerous for your cardiovascular system.
 This is because it increases your likelihood of suffering from a heart attack.

 It’s common to experiences periods of stress.
 These reactions are something that happens to all human beings.
-As such, we do need to learn how to cope with them.
+However, we do need to learn how to cope with them.

-The danger starts to appear when it becomes excessive.
+The problem starts to appear when it becomes excessive.
 That’s when it turns into one of the most dangerous health habits.

-Stress should be regulated like any other thing.
+Stress should be regulated.
 Even though it’s the result of several physiological reactions, it shouldn’t become a habit.

 Gradually, its excess can cause: